Printmaking: Digital prints

-Digital prints refers to images printed using digital printers such as inkjet printers instead of a traditional printing press.
+Digital prints refer to images printed using digital printers such as inkjet printers instead of a traditional printing press.
 Images can be printed to a variety of substrates including paper, cloth, or plastic canvas.

 Dye-based inks

 Dye-based inks are organic (not mineral) dissolved and mixed into a liquid.
 Although most are synthetic, derived from petroleum, they can be made from vegetable or animal sources.
 Dyes are well suited for textiles where the liquid dye penetrates and chemically bonds to the fiber.
 Because of the deep penetration, more layers of material must lose their color before the fading is apparent.
 Dyes, however, are not suitable for the relatively thin layers of ink laid out on the surface of a print.

 Pigment-based inks

 Pigment is a finely ground, particulate substance which, when mixed or ground into a liquid to make ink or paint, does not dissolve, but remains dispersed or suspended in the liquid.
 Pigments are categorized as either inorganic (mineral) or organic (synthetic).
 Pigment-based inks have a much longer permanence than dye-based inks.